List of frigate classes of the Royal Navy: Sixth-rate frigates from 1660 to 1688

-Fifth rates from 1688 to 1719
+Frigates from 1688 to 1719

 For ships before the 1745 Establishment, the term 'class' is inappropriate as individual design was left up to the master shipwright in each Royal dockyard.
 For other vessels, the Surveyor of the Navy produced a common design for ships which were to be built under a commercial contract rather than in a Royal Dockyard.
 Consequently, the term 'group' is used as more applicable for ships built to similar specifications (and to the same principal dimensions) but to varying designs.